adamdejl/qas/README.md

 # QAS
 Question Answering System

-A single web application that uses natural language processing to evaluate input queries and return results.
+A web application that uses natural language processing to evaluate input queries and return results.
 It uses the WikiData database for general queries and a news API for news related queries:

 Example of things you can ask QAS:
 - Who was Albert Einstein?